Tyron Woodley: Other ventures

 Woodley has pursued acting in his spare time and played roles in both Straight Outta Compton, Kickboxer: Vengeance and Sultan, the latter being an Indian movie directed by Ali Abbas Zafar.
 He also appears in several fight scenes of Escape Plan 2: Hades.
 Woodley also appeared on Season 5 of the Netflix show Cobra Kai.
+On top of all of these other ventures, Woodley also appears in Season 3 Episode 5 of the Netflix show S.W.A.T._(2017_TV_series) as a member of the Jamaican Posse.

 Additionally, he hosts a podcast called "Morning Wood with Deez Nutz" and a weekly internet web show on TMZ called "The Hollywood Beatdown".

 Personal life

 Tyron has four children.
 He has said that his goal is to open a non-profit facility for troubled youths one day.
 When his hometown of Ferguson, Missouri engaged in civil unrest after the shooting of Michael Brown, Woodley publicly condemned the rioting and lootings that took place.
+His favourite sport is basketball.